Xetibo/ReSet-Doc/sections/technologies.typ

 The last consideration is QT, it is a cross-platform toolkit that uses its own form of JavaScript(QML) to draw windows.
 QT is a well known toolkit, however, it is completely unknown to us, making it a suboptimal choice.\
-For QT, there is also the consideration with integration mentioned in @ExistingProjects.
+For QT, there is also the consideration of integration mentioned in @ExistingProjects.

 #text(12pt, [*Typesetting Language*])* | ReSet-Doc is written with typst.*\
 Typst is a modern typesetting system with clean and modern syntax.
 It offers